 - Can calve at 22month

-- Can give 25 liters of milk in a day under good care.
+- Can give 25 litres of milk in a day under proper care.

 This breed is hardy and well able to convert grass into milk